pheidlauf/AeroBenchVV/README.md

 # AeroBenchVV
-Additional documentation will be added to this document as it is created.
+Additional documentation will be added as it is created.

 ## F16_Model
 This directory contains a nonlinear mathematical model of the F-16 aircraft published in _Aircraft Control and Simulation: Dynamics, Controls Design, and Autonomous Systems_.
 This model uses lookup tables to access the aero data for the model.
 As well, a polynomial model fit to the lookup table data (developed by Eugene Morelli) is included.